scenerystack/community/docs/reference/api/axon/TinyOverrideProperty.md

 # TinyOverrideProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/TinyOverrideProperty.ts](https://github.com/phetsims/axon/blob/main/js/TinyOverrideProperty.ts) for the most up-to-date information.

 ## Overview

 A TinyProperty that will take the value of a target Property until it is set to a value.
 When that happens, it will